robotframework/SeleniumLibrary/docs/extending/EXTENDING_SELENIUMLIBRARY.rst

 2) Create library which contains only new keywords.

-When creating a library, which also includes the existing SeleniumLibrary keywords, there are extra steps which needs to be taken account because SeleniunLibrary uses `PythonLibCore`_ and the `dynamic library API`_.
+When creating a library, which also includes the existing SeleniumLibrary keywords, there are extra steps which needs to be taken account, because SeleniunLibrary uses `PythonLibCore`_ and the `dynamic library API`_.
 All methods which should be published as keywords must be decorated with ``@keyword`` decorator.
 The ``@keyword`` decorator can be imported in following way::

-    from from SeleniumLibrary.base import keyword
+    from SeleniumLibrary.base import keyword

 Keywords should be inside of a ``class`` and the ``add_library_components`` method must be called to add keywords.
 The ``add_library_components`` method is inherited from the